Edirom/Edirom-Online/README.md

 docker compose config
 ```

-Step 4: After the environment has been started the Edirom-Online is by default available at
+*Step 4*: After the environment has been started the Edirom-Online is by default available at

 [http://localhost:8089/](http://localhost:8089/)